Try Transformer for Snowflake

 column that only existed in theWAREHOUSE_WEST

 table.
-And as you saw when previewing the pipeline processing, rows that did not previously haveBin
+And as you saw when previewing the pipeline processing, rows that did not haveBin

-data, now have nulls in that column.Congratulations!
-You have built and run your first Snowflake pipeline.
+data now have nulls in that column.Congratulations on building and running your first Transformer for Snowflake pipeline!

 Next Steps